 In our bridal studio, we do a pricing structure according to experience.

-For example, our artists & stylists who have many years of experience with good portfolios are the more expensive team members to book.
+For example, our artists and stylists who have many years of experience with good portfolios are the more expensive team members to book.
 With experience comes a higher fee.

 - Owner Pricing